adriel-tech/adriel-tech.github.io/_posts/2024-1-10-My-FreeBSD-wishlist-2024.md

 Workstation would be block all in and let all out.
 Cloud would be block all in, let ssh through.

-Obviously this needs more effort and thought to make it easy, quick and understanble for users.
+Obviously this needs more effort and thought to make it easy, quick and understandable for users.
 We can't make everyone happy, that does not mean we can't have a few basic default options to get people started.
 Users can have a basic PF firewall auto setup for their cloud install and look through the handbook to learn how to add more firewall features if needed.